2015 Convention: Call for Proposals

-Linda Reddy, PhD, is an associate professor in the school psychology doctoral program at Rutgers University.
+Linda Reddy, PhD, is a professor in the school psychology doctoral program at Rutgers University.
 She is the former founder/director of the Child/Adolescent ADHD Clinic and former director of the Center for Psychological Services at Fairleigh Dickinson University.
 Throughout her career Reddy's research, service and practice have focused on promoting the capacity of schools and families to foster positive student learning and behavior.

 New Newsletter Guidelines